Photovoltaic system performance: On-site irradiance sensors

+A PV reference cell used for plane-of-array irradiance measurement.

 On-site irradiance measurements are an important part of PV performance monitoring systems.
 Irradiance can be measured in the same orientation as the PV panels, so-called plane of array (POA) measurements, or horizontally, so-called global horizontal irradiance (GHI) measurements.
 Typical sensors used for such irradiance measurements include thermopile pyranometers, PV reference devices and photodiode sensors.
 To conform to a specific accuracy class, each sensor type must meet a certain set of specifications.
 These specifications are listed in the table below.